Blue-Beaker/mte_patches/README.md

 ### BuildCraft
 #### Item Pipe Accepts Ejection
 Allows BuildCraft item pipes to accept items ejected from vanilla hoppers and machines from other mods.
+#### RF/FE Compatibility
+(Disabled by default) Simply make BuildCraft works with RF/FE.

 ### Moar Tinkers
 #### Disable Mining Boost when Sneaking
 A QoL Feature, disables server-side mining speed boost of traits when sneaking, to prevent over-mining with it

 ### Industrial Foregoing
-#### Insertion Converyor Upgrade Duplication Fix
+#### Insertion Conveyor Upgrade Duplication Fix
-Fixed a item duplication bug for insertion converyor upgrade.
+Fixed a item duplication bug for insertion conveyor upgrade.

 ### Connection Timeout
 Add a timeout when it's retrieving info for some mods, prevent it from freezing the loading progress forever on a lossy internet connection.